jcorks/tPNG/README.md

 Current status
 --------------
 Still under construction!
-2 Major tasks left:
+Major tasks left:
-* Background support is missing.
 * Interlacing support is missing.

-Current tests seem to indicate that its fit for usage outside of these 2 features.
+Current tests seem to indicate that its fit for usage outside of this missing feature.

 What is it?